 Who Pays for Court-Appointed Help

-Probate cases sometimes require outside expertise.
-A court may appoint an investigator to look into disputed claims, an accountant to untangle financial records, or a lawyer to represent a party's interests.
-Under this statute, those professionals earn reasonable compensation from the estate itself.
+Probate cases sometimes need outside expertise.
+For example, a court may appoint an investigator to look into disputed claims.
+It may also appoint an accountant or a lawyer to help with the case.

 If not otherwise compensated for services rendered, an investigator, accountant or lawyer appointed pursuant to this article is entitled to reasonable compensation from the estate of the decedent.